rancher/rancher-docs/docs/api/quickstart.md

 ---
-title: API Quickstart Guide
+title: API Quick Start Guide
 ---

-First, locate the server url of your Rancher instance.
-This can be found in the "Global Settings" page.

-Second, create an API Key (rancher token) with no scope.
+1. In the upper left corner, click **☰ > Global Settings**.
+1. Find and copy the address in the `server-url` field.
+1. Create a Rancher token with no scope.
+This will serve as your API key:
+  1. <!-- steps to create API key -->

 :::warning

-An API Key with no scope grants unrestricted access to all resources that your user can access.
-This token should be securely stored, and rotated frequently to prevent unauthorized use.
+A Rancher token with no scope grants unrestricted access to all resources that the user can access.
+This token should be securely stored and rotated frequently to prevent unauthorized use.

 :::

-Third, using the below format, create a `kubeconfig.yaml` file (replace `$SERVER_URL` with the server url and `$API_KEY` with the API Key):
+1. Create a `kubeconfig.yaml` file in the following format.
+Replace `$SERVER_URL` with the server url and `$API_KEY` with your Rancher token:

 ```yaml
 apiVersion: v1